Amutheezan/amutheezan.github.io/confhl7das.md

 #### **Warning !**

 Some of Its contents may be subjected to change, I will update on it until I am actively working on it.
-Because some parts work on manual stuff which may be corrected/ modified on future release don't bother them at all, If you had the same issue just follow else leave it to have fun, happy coding :) :P
+Because some parts work on manual stuff which may be corrected/ modified on future release don't bother them at all, If you had the same issue just follow else leave it to have fun, happy coding :smiley: :relaxed:.

 Just forget about the heading, before DAS implemented there was BAM used in place of DAS, both of them have some similarities but a lot of difference in their features.
 So Before going to configure with DAS first, we need to try it with BAM.
 Because for BAM, the things are already run and we need to set up and deploy stuff.
-No works with coding :P :).
+No works with coding :smiley: :relaxed:.

 ## **SECTION : 01**